 He then outdid himself and brought us a complimentary plate of Norwegian Taste, which is like fisher’s pie (similar to shepherd’s pie).

-We told him we were from the states, and he told us about how we had studied in San Francisco but eventually returned back to Norway.
+We told him we were from the states, and he told us about how we had studied in San Francisco but eventually returned to Norway.
 We had a great talk with him about all sorts of things!
 He was so kind!

 Let’s go to Bergen!

 All in all, Bergen is a top-notch place with something for everyone.
-After spending 5 days in Oslo, we realized quickly how these two cities are so very different from each other.
+After spending five days in Oslo, we realized quickly how these two cities are so very different from each other.
 Guro even mentioned how Bergen people have a different sense of humor and style of living from those in Oslo.
 They were a lot friendlier than those in Oslo, but I wouldn’t let that stop you from visiting Oslo.
 Create your own opinions.
 Just know that Bergen will always have one thing that Oslo doesn’t – and that’s Marken Gjestehus.

 Make a trip to Bergen and stay at Marken Gjestehus for a central, safe, clean, and fun experience!